Achieving Positive Covert Capacity over MIMO AWGN Channels: System Model

+\begin{definition}[{\bf A secret codebook}] The secret codebook denotes either 1) a codebook that is kept secret and only one codebook is used to transmit one message \cite{bash2013limits} or 2) one-time padding the codeword with a secret of a sufficient length \cite{wang2016fundamental}. \end{definition}

 In the following, we discuss the energy-undetectability constraint for covert communication.
 This constraint is adopted in the literature and in this paper as well. {\bf Willie's objective} is to detect whether there is communication between Alice and Bob or not.
-When the codebook is kept secret, the transmitted signal is unknown random Gaussian and Willie cannot employ coherent detection.
-Thus, with a secret codebook and known channel, $\mathbf{H}_w$, the problem reduces to stochastic signal detection using the received observations, ${\mathbf{Y}^n_w}={\mathbf{y}^n_w}$.
+When the codebook is kept secret, the only information at Willie becomes unknown random instead of being in a finite set of discrete possibilities.
+Thus, Willie cannot employ coherent detection.
+Specifically, with a secret codebook and known channel, $\mathbf{H}_w$, the problem reduces to stochastic signal detection using the received observations, ${\mathbf{Y}^n_w}={\mathbf{y}^n_w}$.
 Therefore, Willie employs statistical hypothesis testing, which is now optimal to detect the presence of communication. ``Alice is transmitting" is the true hypothesis, $\mathcal{H}_1$, where the probability distribution of Willie's observation is denoted by $\mathbb{P}_{\mathbf{Y}_w^n}$. ``Alice is not transmitting" is the null hypothesis, $\mathcal{H}_0$, where the probability distribution of Willie's observation is denoted by $\mathbb{P}_{\mathbf{Z}_w^n}$.
 The detection problem is given as follows:

 The probability of rejecting $\mathcal{H}_0$ when it is true, type \textbf{I} error, is denoted by $\alpha$, while the probability of rejecting $\mathcal{H}_1$ when it is true, type \textbf{II} error, is denoted by $\beta$.
 The optimal test that minimizes the sum of the detection error probabilities, i.e., minimizes $\alpha+\beta$, over all possible tests, is the likelihood ratio test \cite[Theorem 13.1.1]{lehmann2006testing}, which reduces to energy detection, and is given by: